MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-analytics-overview.md

 - [View unposted and posted blanket sales order lines](sales-how-to-create-blanket-sales-orders.md#to-view-unposted-and-posted-blanket-sales-order-lines)

-### <a name="show-sales-related-general-ledger-entries-and-balances-from-the-chart-of-accounts-page"></a>Show sales-related general ledger entries and balances from the Chart of Accounts page
+### Show sales-related general ledger entries and balances from the Chart of Accounts page

 The Chart of Accounts page shows all general ledger accounts with aggregated numbers posted to the general ledger.
 From this page, you can do things like: